ericapeplowski/murder-mystery/lib/levels/10_level.md

 -title-
-  Level Three
+  Level Ten

 -instructions-
-  Getting all of the records in a table can be super handy.
-But active record is really great at getting specific information out of the database.
-To start really solving this murder mystery - we need to find out who exactly our victim is.
-  On our Suspects table, there is a column called 'alive'.
-Search the table to find the suspect where this value is set to false.
+  Awesome, we've definitely narrowed down the suspects.
+We need to find someone who was in the Lounge before ten o'clock.
+Use the _ table to find this.

 -example-
   Users.find_by(name: "Martin")
+  TODO: add example with time range.

 -correct_code-
   Suspect.find_by(alive: false)